danschlz/danschulz.github.io/books.md

 Chiang, _Stories of your Life and Others_ and _Exhalation_.
 Like Borges, Chiang writes knock out speculative fiction.
 Less literary and heavier on the sci-fi.

 Wallace, _Consider the Lobster and other Essays_.
-When I was a teenager I'd Google "highest IQ person ever" and was always surprised to find Goethe alongside the likes of John von Neumann.
-Well, these essays taught me that verbal dexterity can be just as impressive as multiplying eight digit numbers in your head.
+When I was a teenager I'd Google "highest IQ person ever" and was always surprised to find Goethe alongside John von Neumann.
+These essays taught me that verbal dexterity can be just as impressive as multiplying eight digit numbers in your head.

 Houellebecq, _Submission_.
 Houellebecq is the author most responsible for getting me hooked on fiction, and Submission is the one I started with.
-Satirical, hilarious, and a little Straussian.
+Satirical, hilarious, Straussian.

 Ferrante, _The Neapolitan Novels_.